IcePanorama/Internship-Visualizations-and-Demonstrations/README.md

 This program was written using the `numpy`, `pandas`, and `scikit-learn` libraries.

-## Visualizations.py
+## Visualizations Generator

-`Visualizations.py` generates various assets which I then used in GIMP, a photo editing software, to create preliminary visualizations for our team's research.
+`Visualizations.py` generated various assets which I then used in GIMP, a photo editing software, to create preliminary visualizations for our team's research.

 This program was written using the `numpy` and `matplotlib` libraries.